Isaac R. Fellman: Writing

 Fellman's debut novel The Breath of the Sun earned him the 2019 Lambda Literary Award for Science Fiction, Fantasy and Horror and it was nominated for the Crawford Award, for debut fantasy novels, from the International Association for the Fantastic in the Arts.
 In her review in Strange Horizons magazine, Abigail Nussbaum felt it was difficult to give a description of the novel that does justice, noting the breadth of topics—"history, science, religion, propaganda, empire"—covered in such a short text.
 Fellman first published the novel under his deadname.

 Dead Collections was written in five months at the beginning of the COVID-19 pandemic with the intent "to care for myself and also to care for other people who might identify with the same story."
 The novel's archivist protagonist, Sol, is Jewish and a trans man, like Fellman.
 Sol is stuck in limbo state, where he does not feel or appear as masculine as he would like, but is prevented from doing so due to his vampirism.
 He eventually finds in love in the widow of a science fiction writer.
 Writer Casey McQuiston, in the New York Times, wrote that Dead Collections is a "thoughtful, acerbic, bracingly hopeful book".
 The novel was an honoree in the literature category of the 2022 Stonewall Book Awards.

 In a starred review of Fellman's 2022 novella The Two Doctors Górski, Publishers Weekly praised the "brilliant, haunting tale" in which the author "seamlessly weaves inventive magic into a recognizable world of brutally competitive academia."
 Strange Horizons reviewer Amy Nagopaleen found "schisms of the self" to be the focus of the work, while academic careerism, gender, identity, neurodiversity, and trauma are also important themes.

-Fellman published Notes From a Regicide (Tor Books; ISBN 9781250329103) in 2025.
+Fellman published Notes From a Regicide in 2025.